 What do we do?

 When students join Shenley Academy, we ensure that we know and understand the starting points for their academic progress.
-We receive data from the primary schools and administer several important baseline assessments at the beginning of Year 7 to assess the individual needs of each of our students who attract the Year 7 Catch-up Premium.
-We then use this funding to implement a range of strategies designed to maximise the progress of these students.
+We receive data from the primary schools and administer several important baseline assessments at the beginning of Year 7 to assess the individual needs of each of our students.
+We then use funding to implement a range of strategies designed to maximise the progress of these students.

 How do we do it?

-- All Year 7 students are screened using a screening reading test.
-We administer GL assessments and basic skills tests
+- All Year 7 students are screened using GL CATS tests

 - Students are taught English and mathematics in classes with an emphasis on progress by a fully qualified teacher